 Free Digital CLE Course on Florida Construction Law

 Jason Lambert, a partner at the Dinsmore firm in Tampa Bay, Florida speaks about Florida construction, lien law overview.
-This is a one hour CLE credit.
-If you are in another jurisdiction, come talk with us at email@example.com so we can help you with certifications so you can apply within your own bar.
+This course is eligible for 1.0 hour CLE credit in Florida.
+Check your local state Bar requirements for eligibility to receive credit in your state.

 Dinsmore & Shohl LLP